claraj/weather_bot/README.md

 ## Weatherbot

-Check the forecast high temp for 80 major US cities.
-Which one has the lowest high temperature, and is it Minneapolis-St. Paul?
+Check the forecast high temp for 60 major US cities.
+Which one has the lowest high temperature for the day, and is it Minneapolis-St. Paul?

 A Twitter Bot running on Google App Engine, and tweeting daily here: https://twitter.com/mpls_most_cold